dogsheep/dogsheep.github.io/README.md

 Read more about Dogsheep on my blog: [simonwillison.net/tags/dogsheep](https://simonwillison.net/tags/dogsheep/)

+Watch [Personal Data Warehouses: Reclaiming Your Data](https://simonwillison.net/2020/Nov/14/personal-data-warehouses/) for a demo  of Dogsheep in action.

 ## Dogsheep tools

 These tools, maintained by the Dogsheep project, let you export your data into a SQLite database for further analysis.